Absorbance of Food Colorant using ATR Probe

 ATR is an ideal technique for measuring high concentration samples such as inks, dyes, or dark solid samples such as coal, sludge, etc.

 Avantes USA is now offering an attenuated total reflectance (ATR) probe option which easily couples with our line of AvaSpec spectrometers to facilitate measurements of high absorbance (optical density samples).
 The AvaPRB-ATR-Z attenuated total reflectance probe is primarily suited to liquid measurements.
 The probe’s robust design is suited for flange mounting inside reaction vessels.
-In this Spectra of the Month we use the AvaPRB-ATR-Z to demonstrate this powerful technique.
+In this Spectra of the Month, Avantes USA used the AvaPRB-ATR-Z to demonstrate this powerful technique.

 Description of System:

-For this experiment, we will be using an AvaSpec-ULS2048CL-EVO spectrometer, coupled with an AvaLight-DHc light source and the AvaPRB-ATR-Z probe.
+For this experiment, we used an AvaSpec-ULS2048CL-EVO spectrometer, coupled with an AvaLight-DHc light source and the AvaPRB-ATR-Z probe.

 The AvaSpec-ULS2048CL-EVO offers the latest technology, including a CMOS detector, making it a spectrometer platform that will last for many years.
-In combination with the latest AS-7010 electronics, the AvaSpec-ULS2048CL-EVO is a versatile device including USB3 communication with 10 times higher speed compared to USB2, and a Gigabit Ethernet port for long distance communication.
-Besides the high-speed communication options, the EVO series spectrometers also offer a fast microprocessor and 50 times more memory capacity, which can help more spectra onboard.
-Options include a detector collection lens to enhance sensitivity in the 200-1100 nm range and an order-sorting filter to reduce second-order effects.
+In combination with the latest AS-7010 electronics, the AvaSpec-ULS2048CL-EVO is a versatile device including USB3 communication with 10 times higher speed compared to USB2, and a Gigabit Ethernet port for long-distance communication.
+Besides the high-speed communication options, the EVO series spectrometers also offer a fast microprocessor and 50 times more memory capacity, which can facilitate saving up to 35,000 spectra onboard the spectrometer.
+The onboard USB3.0 communication also facilitates 0.38 ms/spectra data transfer times.
+Options for this instrument include a detector collection lens to enhance sensitivity in the 200-1100 nm range and an order-sorting filter to reduce second-order effects.
 Furthermore, the AvaSpec-2048CL-EVO is available with a wide range of slit sizes, gratings, and fiber-optic entrance connectors.
-One popular feature of this instrument is the optional replaceable slit feature which allows for end-users to easily replace the slit of the spectrometer such that they can influence resolution or sensitivity.
+One popular feature of this instrument is the optional replaceable slit feature which allows for end-users to easily replace the slit of the spectrometer such that it can influence resolution or sensitivity.
 This spectrometer line can be utilized in a wide range of industries thanks to the many unique configurations that are possible.

 For our light source in this experiment, the AvaLight-DHc provides an excellent, broad-spectrum by combining deuterium and halogen into a single bulb.
 This provides the user with adequate light between 200 and 2500 nm for nearly all absorbance chemistry applications.
 Deuterium emits light between 200 and 550 nm, whereas halogen emits light of up to 2500 nm.
 The user also has the capability to toggle between using deuterium or halogen only and provide for an internal shutter which can be activated via a TTL pulse from any Avantes spectrometer or turn on/off manually.
 This light source is an excellent option for applications that require the evaluation of a broad spectrum, from the UV region all the way out to the NIR spectrum.